 Signs and Symptoms

-Many people who think they have food allergies actually have food intolerances that may cause serious health issues themselves.
+Many people who think they have food allergies actually have food intolerances.
 Symptoms of a true food allergy usually involve the skin and intestines and typically begin just after eating and not longer than 2 hours following ingestion of the particular food.
 Common symptoms include:

 - Hives, swelling, itching, or eczema

 - Nausea and vomiting, stomach cramps, indigestion, or diarrhea